-Programme Director: Person appointed by the Dean to be the governing head of a Master's programme as defined in Article 9.17 of the WHW.
-The Programme Director is responsible for the development and quality of the programme;

-Programme Manager: The person who is responsible for the planning and organisation of the development and implementation of the Master's programme and derived courses.
-In the M-GEO certain tasks are delegated to the Specialisation Coordinator;

-Post-initial programme: Post-initial education is education that someone follows after their first, original education career in full-time education, often after entering the labour market;

-Quartile: A teaching and learning period of 10 weeks as defined by the 4.TU calendar.
-Each academic year contains 4 quartiles;

-Research Theme Leader: The person who is responsible for all research carried out by the scientific faculty members, PhD researchers and Master's students connected to that theme;

-Rules and Regulations of the Examination Board: The Rules and Regulations of the Examination Board (WHW, Article 7.12b, Paragraph 1b);

-Specialisation: Set of courses offered within the Master's programme or PGD course of the M-GEO focusing on a specific domain.

-Specialisation Coordinator: Coordinator of the specialisation oriented study units of the Master's programme and PGD course of the M-GEO.
-The Specialisation Coordinator executes some delegated tasks from the Programme Manager.

-Student: Anyone registered for a programme or course in accordance with Article 7.34 and 7.37 of the WHW;

-Student Affairs: Student Affairs officers are located within the Faculty ITC-BOOZ and offer non-academic support to students.

-Student Information System (SIS): The system designated by the board of the institution for the registration of and information relating to the relevant student and study data, as stipulated in the WHW:

-Study Adviser: Faculty member appointed by the Dean of the Faculty to act as contact between the student and the programme, and in this role represents the interests of the students, as well as fulfilling an adviser role.
-The role of Study Adviser is assigned to the Programme Manager;

-Study unit: A unit of study as described in Article 7.3, Paragraphs 2 and 3 of the WHW.;

-Supervisor: Appointed staff member who supervises the MSc Research or Final Assignment of the student.

-Teacher: Faculty member or guest lecturer charged with giving lectures in a study unit;

-Test: Part of an exam.
-If a study unit has only one test, this coincides with the exam for the study unit in question;

-Test plan: A plan indicating how the tests in a study unit lead to the exam;

-Test result: A result that contributes to the exam for the study unit;

-UT: University of Twente;

-Working Day: Any day from Monday to Friday with the exception of official holidays and the prearranged 'bridging days' on which the staff are free;

-WHW: The Higher Education and Research Act, Bulletin of Acts, Orders and Decrees 1992, number 593, and as amended since;

-Any terms not defined here have the significance assigned to them by the WHW.
+- Programme Director: Person appointed by the Faculty Board to be the governing head of a Master's programme as defined in Article 9.17 of the WHW.
+The Programme Director is responsible for the development and quality of the programme and delegates certain tasks to the Programme Manager; - Programme Manager: The person who is responsible for the planning and organisation of the development and implementation of the Master's programme and derived courses.
+In the M-GEO programme certain tasks are delegated to the Specialisation Coordinator; - Quartile: A teaching and learning period of 10 weeks as defined by the 4.TU calendar.
+Each academic year contains 4 quartiles; - Research Theme Leader: The person who is responsible for all research carried out by the scientific faculty members, PhD researchers and Master's students connected to that theme; - Rules and Regulations of the Examination Board: The Rules and Regulations of the Examination Board (WHW, Article 7.12b, Paragraph 1b); - SIS The Student Information System designated by the institutional board for registration and for providing information on all relevant data related to students and the programme, as described in the WHW.
+Specialisation: Set of courses offered within the Master's programme or PGD course of the M-GEO focusing on a specific domain; - Specialisation Coordinator: Coordinator of the specialisation oriented study units of the Master's programme and PGD course of the M-GEO.
+The Specialisation Coordinator executes some delegated tasks from the Programme Manager; - Student: Anyone registered for a programme or course in accordance with Article 7.34 and 7.37 of the WHW: - Student Affairs: Student Affairs officers are located within the Faculty ITC-BOOZ and offer non-academic support to students: - Study Adviser: Faculty member appointed by the Faculty Board to act as contact between the student and the programme, and in this role represents the interests of the students, as well as fulfilling an adviser role; - Study Load: The amount of time an average student needs to master the learning material.
+The study load comprises for instance project work, self-study, lectures and writing papers.
+The study load is expressed in credit points in accordance with the European Credit Transfer System (ECs) - Study unit: A component of the programme as described in Article 7.3, Paragraphs 2 and 3 of the WHW.
+Every study unit is concluded with an exam.
+See also Article 4.1.1 and 4.1.2 of this EER; - Supervisor: Appointed staff member who supervises the MSc Research or Final Assignment of the student; - Teacher: Faculty member or guest lecturer charged with giving lectures in a study unit; - Test: Part of an exam.
+If a study unit has only one test, this coincides with the exam for the study unit in question; - Test plan: A plan indicating how the tests in a study unit lead to the exam, see also Article 4.4 of this EER: - Test result: A result that contributes to the exam for the study unit; - UT: University of Twente; - Working Day: Any day from Monday to Friday with the exception of official holidays and the prearranged 'bridging days' (compulsory days free of work) on which the staff are off: - WHW: The Higher Education and Research Act, Bulletin of Acts, Orders and Decrees 1992, number 593, and as amended since; - Any terms not defined here have the significance assigned to them by the WHW.